bschollnick/QuickBBS/docs/design documents/filetypes_design.md

-Saves and deletes made here go through the same `Model.save()` / `Model.delete()` path as any other write, so they trigger the `post_save`/`post_delete` reload signals wired in `apps.py` (§4.3) in the worker process handling the admin request.
+Saves and deletes made here go through the same `Model.save()` / `Model.delete()` path as any other write, so they trigger the `post_save`/`post_delete` reload signals wired in `apps.py` (Section 4.3) in the worker process handling the admin request.

 ---